DFE-Digital/sts-plan-technology-for-your-school/terraform/README.md

 ⚠️ do not update the example Terraform configuration files with sensitive information and commit to repo ⚠️

-### Setting environment variables
+### Authenticating using Service Principle
-Within a terminal window window run the following commands to set some environment variables that Terraform requires to connect to Azure.
+The Terraform configuration can be executed using an Azure Service Principle.
+To do this you'll need to set the following environment variables:

 MacOS:
 ```